Oscar Jimenez (soccer, born 1989): Tulsa Roughnecks

 On February 24, 2015, Jimenez signed a professional contract with USL club the Tulsa Roughnecks.
 He made his professional debut on April 3 in a 2–0 defeat to Saint Louis.

-Sitting out of eight weeks of action due to injury, Jimenez made his return with a two-minute cameo appearance in a 5-1 victory at the Seattle Sounders 2 on 5 June.
+Sitting out of eight weeks of action due to injury, Jimenez made his return with a two-minute cameo appearance in a 5–1 victory at the Seattle Sounders 2 on 5 June.

-On July 9, he scored his first professional goal in a 4-1 victory over the Orange County Blues.
-Two weeks later, he recorded his first professional assist in a 1-1 draw at the Oklahoma City Energy.
+On July 9, he scored his first professional goal in a 4–1 victory over the Orange County Blues.
+Two weeks later, he recorded his first professional assist in a 1–1 draw at the Oklahoma City Energy.
 He also made his final appearance against the Energy on September 6.

 Mississippi Brilla

 On May 2, 2016, Jimenez joined the Mississippi Brilla in the Premier Development League.

-On June 10, he scored his first goal for the club in a 2-1 victory over Oklahoma City Energy U23s, while assisting his team's second goal.
+On June 10, he scored his first goal for the club in a 2–1 victory over Oklahoma City Energy U23s, while assisting his team's second goal.

-A week later, he scored his first career brace in a 3-2 win at Saint Louis U23s.
-He scored his fourth goal of the season on June 25 at the Midland/Odessa Sockers FC to secure a 1-1 draw and finish as his club's joint top scorer for the 2016 season.
+A week later, he scored his first career brace in a 3–2 win at Saint Louis U23s.
+He scored his fourth goal of the season on June 25 at the Midland/Odessa Sockers FC to secure a 1–1 draw and finish as his club's joint top scorer for the 2016 season.

 Louisville City

 On February 15, 2017, Jimenez was announced as USL club Louisville City's seventh signing of the 2017 season after successful try-outs.
+He was released by Louisville following the 2023 season.

+Memphis 901

+Jimenez signed a multi-year deal with Memphis 901 on December 14, 2023.

+South Georgia Tormenta

+Jimenez joined USL League One side South Georgia Tormenta for their 2025 season.